 What communities have NPs?

-Prairie Mountain Health (PMH) employs 19 NPs.
-NPs are currently based in Baldur, Birtle, Boissevain, Carberry, Erickson, Glenboro, Grandview, Melita, Minnedosa, Roblin, Rossburn, Ste.
+As of July 2019, Prairie Mountain Health (PMH) employs 19 NPs.
+NPs are currently based in Baldur, Birtle, Boissevain, Carberry, Erickson, Glenboro, Grandview, Hamiota, Melita, Minnedosa, Rivers, Roblin, Rossburn, Ste.
 Rose du Lac, Swan River, Wawanesa and the 7th Street Health Access Centre in Brandon.

 For a complete listing of NPs and their contact information click here.